(Carlos) Matt Scarbrough

 Knowledge, Skills and Abilities Necessary to the Work

-Knowledge of wastewater treatment principles, practices, laws and regulations; knowledge of wastewater treatment equipment maintenance; skill in operating a PC and associated Windows environment software (e.g. Microsoft Office Suite); skill in managing multiple priorities; ability to supervise a diverse workforce; ability to resolve problems; ability to communicate effectively both orally and in writing; ability to perform physically demanding tasks as outlined above; ability to work under adverse working conditions such as inclement weather; ability to work effectively under heavy, unpredictable surges in workload; ability to work outdoors; ability to work 24 hour emergency response, various shifts and weekends.
+Knowledge of wastewater treatment principles, practices, laws and regulations; knowledge of biological and chemical processes in a wastewater treatment facility; knowledge of bid documentation, business procedures and contracts; skill in operating a PC and associated Windows environment software (e.g. Microsoft Office Suite, etc.); skill in managing multiple priorities; ability to forecast, track and trend chemical usage and maintain inventory; ability to supervise a diverse workforce; ability to resolve problems; ability to communicate effectively both orally and in writing; ability to work effectively under heavy, unpredictable surges in workload and deadline pressure; ability to courteous and helpful under pressure.

 Minimum Requirements